ODM2/ODM2/doc/ODM2Docs/core_featureactionresult.md

 The [**FeatureActionResult** entity](http://uchic.github.io/ODM2/schemas/ODM2_Current/tables/ODM2Core_FeatureActionResult.html) provides flexible linkage between **Actions**, **SamplingFeatures** and **Results**.
 SamplingFeatureID and ActionID are required, but ResultID is nullable.
 This "triple" bridge accommodates **Actions** with differents kinds of outcomes:

-* Observation _Actions_ on one SamplingFeature, generating one Result.
+* Observation _Actions_ on one SamplingFeature, generating one Result (and therefore one Variable only).
 This case may be depicted as the most conventional Action type in ODM2.
-* _Actions_ with Methods that produce many Results on many SamplingFeatures._ For example, a lab analysis that uses a single instrument and a single Method to process many samples (Specimens), generating many Variables on each sample.
+* _Actions_ with Methods that produce many Results on many SamplingFeatures.
+For example, a lab analysis that uses a single instrument and a single Method to process many samples (Specimens), generating many Variables on each sample.
 * _Actions_ on one SamplingFeature but generating no Results.
 Collecting one sample in the field is an example of such an Action.
 * _Actions_ that produce no Results and involve no SamplingFeatures.
 An important maintenance operation on a lab instrument is an example of such an Action.